-You will be degree qualified as a psychologist, social worker or similar and be able to demonstrate your experience providing therapeutic interventions, advocacy and risk assessment.
-With a demonstrated understanding of trauma informed practice models in working children and their families, you will have applied a range of approaches and experience in supporting complex cases such as mental health, family violence and substance abuse issues.
+You will be degree qualified as a psychologist, social worker, and counsellor or similar and be able to demonstrate your experience providing therapeutic interventions, advocacy and risk assessment.
+With a demonstrated understanding of trauma informed practice models in working with adults, youth, children and their families, you will have applied a range of approaches and experience in supporting complex cases such as mental health, family violence, substance abuse issues.

-These roles are well suited to candidates who are organised, client-focused and who can effectively manage tasks and deadlines while maintaining a high degree of self-awareness and professionalism.
+This role is well suited to candidates who are organised, client-focused and who can effectively manage tasks and deadlines while maintaining a high degree of self-awareness and professionalism.
 You will also demonstrate a positive, creative and collaborative approach to the delivery of these vital services.
-Previous experience in working with Asylum Seekers will be highly regarded.
+Previous experience in working or with Refugees and Asylum Seekers will be highly regarded.